 Sara was first elected to the Illinois General Assembly in November of 1994.
-Serving her ninth term in office, Representative Feigenholtz represents three very progressive areas in the city of Chicago, which include Lakeview, Lincoln Park and Near North neighborhoods.
+Representative Feigenholtz represents three very progressive areas in the city of Chicago, which include Lakeview, Lincoln Park and Near North neighborhoods.

 Representative Feigenholtz has been consistently serving the State of Illinois for over two decades.
 Prior to getting elected Sara served as chief of staff to Senator John Cullerton, aiding the Senator in many legislative and community efforts.
 As a state lawmaker, Sara has authored and championed legislation that runs a gamut of issues including adoption reform, AIDS funding, stem cell research, contraceptive equity for women, affordable and accessible health care, environmental issues and improving the quality of education in Illinois.

 Feigenholtz’s strong commitment to the residents of her district and sponsorship of historic legislation has given her a reputation as a highly effective and well-regarded public servant.
 Her legislative efforts reflect the needs of her constituents and the greater needs of the State of Illinois.

 Feigenholtz, an adopted person herself, has worked tirelessly to improve the practice of adoption in Illinois.
 Sara is committed to assuring that children whom are adopted in Illinois and the families who are fostering or adopting them are treated with utmost respect and dignity.
 Most recently, she passed historic legislation that grants adult adoptees access to their original birth certificates – a right that had been denied to Illinois adoptees since 1946.
 With this law, Illinois becomes the tenth and most populous state to enact such legislation.
 She has worked hard to ensure adoption laws in Illinois reflect a high level of integrity in the practice and placement of children.